akanellop/backendOnlineDeliveryApp/ReadME.md

     products: [ref: Product], address: , totalPrice:
 }
 * Folders
-routes: Contains the redirection od the requests to the rigth controllers
+routes: Contains the redirection of the requests to the rigth controllers
 models: Contains DB schemas
 controllers: Contains the server's buisness logic and the request handling
 sevices & middleware: Contain complementary functions